AreaMt. Zao

 Yunushi Ichijo was founded by Chokichi Ichijo, a samurai from Kyoto serving under Yoshimoto Imagawa.
 After losing the Battle of Okehazama, he and Yoshimoto Imagawa came to Kamasaki Onsen to heal their injuries.
 According to legend, Chokichi’s battle wounds healed the very next day after bathing in the springs here.
 Chokichi was so impressed by the healing power of the waters of Kamasaki Onsen that he decided to remain in the area to start his own hot springs inn.

 Owing to its long history, Ichijo is home to two historic buildings designated National Tangible Cultural Properties.
-One is a kura storehouse; the other is the Honkan, a four-story architectural masterpiece of wood and glass built by professional shrine carpenters without the use of nails.
-The Honkan now houses the guest dining rooms, providing a private dining room for each guest or group.
+One is a kura storehouse; the other is the honkan, a four-story architectural masterpiece of wood and glass built by professional shrine carpenters without the use of nails.
+The honkan now houses the guest dining rooms, providing a private dining room for each guest or group.

 Yunushi Ichijo

-The guest rooms themselves are housed in a new building next door, connected to the Honkan via a hallway nicknamed Toki no Hashi (lit.
+The guest rooms themselves are housed in a new building next door, connected to the honkan via a hallway nicknamed Toki no Hashi (lit.
 “Bridge of Time”).
-In this way, guests can fully enjoy the authentic traditional beauty of the historic Honkan without sacrificing modern comforts.
+In this way, guests can fully enjoy the authentic traditional beauty of the historic honkan without sacrificing modern comforts.
 The new building’s guest rooms are spacious and include everything you’d expect of a room at a luxury inn—large windows, en-suite bathrooms, sound systems, and more.

 Yunushi Ichijo